 Tom Stephens, English and Economics

-I am from Truro, Nova Scotia, Canada.
-I hold teacher certification in both Canada and The United States.
+I am from Nova Scotia, Canada, and I hold teacher certification in both Canada and The United States.

 My next jobs in The Kingdom of Bahrain and Germany spanned half a decade until returning to China for jobs in Beijing, Xingtai, Nanchang, Nanning and now with Dipont here in Zhangjiagang.

-I think my role as a seasoned overseas educator is to set an example- An example with its basis in experience and communication.
-My experience gives younger educators an opportunity to mentor with a seasoned educator that has seen and experienced the Chinese/Asian classroom environment and can give advice on reactions and sensitivities.
-I think as a communicator I can provide information to younger educators to prevent complications in culture shock and to encourage team building.
-This would also include ways to set up assessments to prevent cheating and behavioral issues with Chinese learners.
+I think my role as a seasoned overseas educator is to set an example- an example with its basis in experience and communication.
+I think I can provide information to younger educators to prevent complications in culture shock and to encourage team building.
 My role is to have my “door open” to anyone seeking advice and encouragement.